top of page

 • Say no when you want to say no. You are never obligated to share something you don’t want to/feel ready to share and I really appreciate when clients set boundaries in session!

-• If you want or need something from me in any given session, please ask!
+• If you want or need something in any given session, please ask!
 It’s great practice in identifying, communicating, and taking up space for your needs.

-• If something isn’t working, you feel upset or bothered by something that was said, or I have misunderstood you, openly addressing this can be incredibly therapeutic and often illuminates a dynamic issue or alternative perspective that we couldn’t have seen otherwise.
-One of my core values as a therapist is being open to feedback and it actually warms my heart when a client feels comfortable enough to share feedback with me.
+• If something isn’t working, you feel upset or bothered by something that was said, or you have been misunderstood, openly addressing this can be incredibly therapeutic and often illuminates a dynamic issue or alternative perspective that we couldn’t have seen otherwise.
+Therapy needs to always be a safe space for feedback

-• Understand that because therapy is a transactional relationship, client and therapist need to hold space for both boundaries and humanness within the dynamic.
-Just because it's a transactional relationship though, it doesn't mean that it is any less real; clients are paying for my time, not for my care.
-Care is freely given and extends far beyond the 50 minute session.
+• Understand that because therapy is a transactional relationship, both client and therapist need to hold space for both professional boundaries and connective humanness within the dynamic.
+Just because it's a transactional relationship though, it doesn't mean that it is any less real; clients are paying for our time, not for our care.
+Care is freely given and extends far beyond the 60 minute session.

 What if I feel like this isn't working?